 Students in the program receive substantial individual attention from faculty.
 There are opportunities for students to do research and publish on their own or with faculty, as well as opportunities for meeting important scholars and writers at both on-campus and off-campus conferences and events.
 In addition, graduate assistants gain valuable professional experience as editors, scholars or instructors.

 The program will prepare the student for doctoral work in English or for careers demanding advanced skills in critical reading and writing.
 The degree can make one eligible for teaching at a two-year college, and certified teachers who complete the degree can extend their certification to the fifth-year level.
 The degree is also useful for anyone interested in a career in professional writing, administration, entertainment or public service.
+Recently, GCSU students have been accepted into the following graduate programs: Auburn University, Boston College, Florida State University, Georgia College, Georgia State University, Northeastern, Ole Miss, Texas A and M, University of Delaware, University of Georgia, University of Iowa, University of North Carolina, Greensboro, University of Rochester, and University of Virginia.

 Welcome to the Master of Arts in English